 - jerking of parts of the face and the head

 - flicking or fidgety movements of the arms, legs, and body

 - lurching and stumbling

-As HD progresses, the uncontrollable movements occur more often and with usually with more intensity.
+As Huntington’s disease progresses, the uncontrollable movements occur more often and usually with more intensity.
 Eventually they may become slower as the muscles become more rigid.

 These may alternate rather than occurring consistently.

 - a loss of initiative